timthedev07/my-website/posts/math/brief-introduction-to-calculus-1.md

 In the example above, $ax^2 + bx + c$ would be the expression for the **value of the function** $f(x)$, i.e. the output, but it's also a representation of the relationship between $f(x)$, or $y$, and $x$; likewise $x$ would be the variable, i.e. the input.

-Graphically, this is the equivalent of: for each x-coordinate, calculate its corresponding y-coordinate using $f(x)$; and the point $P(x, f(x))$ would hence be plotted, for example, on a cartesian graph.
+Graphically, this is the equivalent of for each x-coordinate, calculate its corresponding y-coordinate using $f(x)$; and the point $P(x, f(x))$ would hence be plotted, for example, on a cartesian graph.

 # Derivatives